fcr3/OpenVINO_Tutorials/README.md

-# Wine Detector Using OpenVINO
+# Tutorials For Using OpenVINO

 ## Introduction

-This is a tutorial on how to use OpenVINO if you have an object detection model.
-The particular tutorial detects different kinds of wine.
+This respository contains a number of tutorials on how to use OpenVINO.
+In particular, these tutorials teach how someone would like to get started using OpenVINO through the context of object detection and pose estimation.
 Feel free to flip through the Jupyter Notebooks in order to understand how OpenVINO's Python API works.

 ## Featured Tutorials